akeneo/onboarder-helpcenter/content/md/supplier-onboarder/use-the-product-grid.md

 ## View all products

-Click on `All products` to see all products (categorized and uncategorized) of the selected category tree.
+Click on `All products` to see all the products (categorized and uncategorized) of the selected category tree.

 ![View all products](../img/Products_Category4.png)